codecrafters-io/languages/docs/adding_support_for_a_new_language.md

 Now that you have a starter repository defined, let's work on a Dockerfile that'll tell CodeCrafters how to build a container to run your starter code in.

+- Add a dockerfile in the `dockerfiles/` directory.
+Check other examples to know what these should look like.
+- Add a testing command to the Makefile, like `test_redis_go`.
+Again, check other examples to know what this should look like.
+- Run the testing command you added locally: `make test_redis_go` (substitute your language and challenge).
+This will test your starter template + dockerfile against the first stage of a challenge, and show you any errors encountered.

+### Edit starter code

+Edit your starter code to pass the testing command added above (`make test_<challenge>_<language>`).

+The testing command checks whether your code fails the first stage, and then uncomments the implementation and checks if it passes the first stage.
+Error messages should guide you through this process.

+### Push to GitHub

+Once you have the testing command working, push your code to GitHub.
+We'll run a series of automated tests, and someone will help review and merge your PR!